fabiospampinato/decode-base64/README.md

 # Decode Base64

-A tiny function for decoding base64 strings into ArrayBuffer objects, useful for bundling and loading WASM modules.
+A tiny function for decoding base64 strings into Uint8Arrays, useful for bundling and loading WASM modules.

 ## Install